aslakjohansen/student-projects/db/occupant_counter.md

 - They have a MicroSD card reader.
 - **Note:**
   - Separate programmer needed.
-  - C programming (with out a garbage collector) will be necessary.
+  - C programming (without a garbage collector) will be necessary.

 In order to preserve privacy an image should never leave the device (except for when debugging).